Treatment of Achilles Tendonitis Using LLLT/PBMT

 Causes and Risk Factors of Achilles Tendonitis

-- Repetitive stress or overuse, particularly in athletes (running, jumping).
+- Repetitive stress or overuse, particularly with running or jumping

 - Poor footwear

-- Imbalances in muscle strength or flexibility (e.g., tight calf muscles).
+- Muscle strength or flexibility imbalance, including tight calf muscles

-- A tightness and/or burning pain at the start of activity along the tendon, which eases during activity but worsens afterward, particularly when walking, running, or jumping
+- Tightness or burning pain at the start of activity along the tendon, which may ease during activity but worsen afterward

-- Stiffness in the tendon, especially first thing in the morning, after prolonged sitting, or at the beginning of exercise.
+- Stiffness first thing in the morning, after prolonged sitting, or at the beginning of exercise

-- Pain, stiffness, and loss of strength in the affected area.
+- Pain, stiffness and loss of strength around the affected area

-- A visible bump or swelling either in the tendon or right behind the heel bone.
+- A visible bump or swelling in the tendon or behind the heel bone

-- Irritation from shoes rubbing against the bump, with some patients experiencing relief when wearing backless shoes.
+- Irritation from shoes rubbing against the tender area

-- Reduced pain when wearing shoes with a slight heel compared to flat shoes.
+- Reduced pain when wearing shoes with a slight heel compared with flat shoes

 How is Achilles Tendonitis Diagnosed?

-- Imaging, such as ultrasound and sometimes MRI, may be used to confirm tendon damage or rule out other conditions such as tendon rupture or tears.
+Physical examination assesses tenderness, swelling and ankle movement.
+Ultrasound, and sometimes MRI, may be used to confirm tendon damage or exclude other conditions such as tendon rupture or tear.

 Achilles Tendonitis – Treatment Overview

-Low Level Laser Therapy (LLLT), also known as Photobiomodulation Therapy (PBMT), is a gentle, evidence-based treatment that targets the underlying cause of Achilles tendonitis: persistent inflammation, tendon micro-tears, collagen disruption, and failed healing response.
-It promotes repair without mechanical stress to the vulnerable Achilles tendon.
+Low Level Laser Therapy (LLLT), also known as Photobiomodulation Therapy (PBMT), is a non-invasive treatment approach used as part of a structured program for selected Achilles tendonitis presentations.
+It may help modulate pain and local inflammatory processes and support tendon recovery without adding mechanical stress to the vulnerable Achilles tendon.

 Why ice, anti-inflammatories, cortisone, and PRP may not support long-term recovery.
 Read more here.